Page last updated: 16 January 2018

-The Equality Act 2017 will deal with discrimination comprehensively in respect of both employment and the provision of goods and services on various grounds including race; religion; sexual orientation; age; disability; and gender reassignment.
-Work on bringing the Act into operation is being led by the Cabinet Office but with support from the Department of Economic Development (DED).
+The Equality Act 2017 will deal with discrimination comprehensively in respect of both employment and the provision of goods and services on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+Work on bringing the Act into operation is being led by the Cabinet Office but with support from the Department for Enterprise (DfE).
 Copies of the Act and Explanatory Notes to the Act can be downloaded by clicking on the links in the right hand column.

-Following the announcement of Royal Assent, on 18th July 2017 the Act is being phased in, with all of the provisions expected to come into operation by January 2020.
+Following the announcement of Royal Assent, on 18 July 2017 the Act is being phased in, with the great majority of the provisions expected to come into operation by January 2020.

-The Equality Act 2017 (Appointed Day)(No. 1) Order 2017 brought into operation certain provisions of Schedule 22 [employment legislation – miscellaneous amendments], Schedule 23 [consequential and minor amendments] and Schedule 24 [repeals] to the Act on 20th July 2017.
-The order will bring further provisions into operation on 1st January 2018.
+The Equality Act 2017 (Appointed Day)(No. 1) Order 2017 brought into operation certain provisions of Schedule 22 [employment legislation – miscellaneous amendments], Schedule 23 [consequential and minor amendments] and Schedule 24 [repeals] to the Act on 20th July 2017 and on 1 January 2018.

-The provisions that are brought into operation by the two orders relate to changes to employment law which are not connected to the Act's main provisions.
-Copies of the Appointed Day Orders and a description of the provisions which came into force on 20th July and 18th August can be downloaded by clicking on the links in the right hand column.
+The provisions that have been brought into operation by the two orders relate to changes to employment law which are not connected to the Act's main provisions.
+Copies of the Appointed Day Orders and a description of the provisions which are already in force can be downloaded by clicking on the links in the right hand column.

-It is also planned to recruit an officer to brief employers, workers and other interested parties on the effects of the Act and to advise of any necessary preparations well in advance of the Act's main provisions coming into force.
+The Cabinet Office is presently recruiting an officer to brief employers, workers and other interested parties on the effects of the Act and to advise of any necessary preparations well in advance of the Act's main provisions coming into force.

 |Recent legislative changes|

-The following work permit reforms came into operation on 1 November 2017:
+The following work permit reforms have recently come into operation -